asiminah/asiminah.github.io/_pages/outreach.md

 nav: true
 ---

-I occasionally give talks to the [UConn Math Club](https://mathclub.math.uconn.edu/) for undergrads.
+I give talks to the [UConn Math Club](https://mathclub.math.uconn.edu/) for undergrads once a semester.
 I have also been on panels about applying to Research Experiences for Undergraduates (REUs) and applying to grad school.
 * In Fall 2023, I gave a talk on the "Infinitude of the Primes".
 * In Spring 2023, I gave a talk on "Sums of Powers by L'Hopital's Rule".
 * In Fall 2022, I gave a talk on "Computationally Hard Problems and Their Uses in Cryptography".